-The 2017 ultimate guide to Gmail backup | ZDNet
+How to backup Gmail: The ultimate guide | ZDNet

 The only real downside of this approach is you need to leave a user-based application running all the time to grab the email.
 But if you have a spare PC somewhere or don't mind having an extra app running on your desktop, it's a versatile, reliable, easy win.

-Gmvailt: Gmvault is a slick set of Python scripts that will run on Windows, Mac, and Linux and provides a wide range of capabilities, including backing up your entire Gmail archive and easily allowing you to move all that email to another Gmail account.
+Gmvault: Gmvault is a slick set of Python scripts that will run on Windows, Mac, and Linux and provides a wide range of capabilities, including backing up your entire Gmail archive and easily allowing you to move all that email to another Gmail account.
 Yep, this is a workable solution for easily moving mail between accounts.

+Also: Open source is 20: How it changed programming and business forever

 What's nice about Gmvault is that it's a command-line script, so you can easily schedule it and just let it run without too much overhead.
-You can also use it on one machine to backup a number of accounts.
+You can also use it on one machine to back up a number of accounts.
 Finally, it stores in multiple formats, including standard ones like .mbx that can be managed in traditional email clients like Thunderbird.
 Oh, and it's open source and free.

-Upsafe: Another free tool is Upsafe.
+Upsafe Free Gmail Backup: Another free tool is Upsafe.
 Upsafe is Windows-only, but it's stone-cold simple.
 All you do is install the program, connect it to your Gmail, and download.
 It will do incremental downloads and even let you browse your downloaded email and attachments from within the app.

 Upsafe isn't nearly as versatile as Gmvault, but it's quick and painless.

-The company also offers a cloud backup solution, which listed as free, but also comes with a premium backup solution which increases storage beyond 3GB and allows you to select whether your data is stored in the US or EU.

 Mailstore Home: Yet another free tool is Mailstore Home.
 Like Upsafe, Mailstore is Windows-only.
 What I like about Mailstore is that it has business and service-provider bigger brothers, so if you want a backup solution that goes beyond backing up individual Gmail accounts, this might work well for you.
-It also can backup Exchange, Office 365, and various IMAP-based email servers.
+It also can back up Exchange, Office 365, and various IMAP-based email servers.

-MailArchiver X: Next, we come to MailArchiver X, a $34.95 OS X-based solution.
+MailArchiver X: Next, we come to MailArchiver X, a $34.95 MacOS-based solution.
 Even though this solution isn't free, it's got a few interesting things going for it.
 First, it doesn't just archive Gmail data, it also archives local email clients as well.

 Somewhere on a backup disk, I have a pile of old Eudora email archives, and this could read them in and back them up.
 Of course, if I haven't needed those messages since 2002, it's not likely I'll need them anytime soon.
 But, hey, you can.

-Note: This article was originally published in July 2015, updated in 2017, and now, in 2018.